Troubleshoot remote connection failures to a Windows instance

 2. In the upper-left corner of the page, select a region and resource group.地域

-3. On the Instances page, find the target instance and click Remote Connection in the Actions column.
+3. On the Instances page, find the target instance and click Connect in the Actions column.

-4. In the Remote connection dialog box that appears, click Show Other Logon Methods, and then click Sign in now that corresponds to VNC.
+4. In the Remote connection dialog box, click Show Other Logon Methods, and then click Sign in now next to VNC.

 5. Log on to the instance operating system.